-We also consider the plaint text template that ``\textit{A [cls] photo of a person}".
-Thus, we get four different text template for real and fake labels (See in Table\ref{tab:tp}) One of interesting finding according to results the is that the class-specific setting $\mathbf{T}=\{T_0, T_3\}$ achieves the best performance.
-The in-depth analysis are discussion later.
+We also consider the plain prompt template ``\textit{A [cls] photo of a person}," which is not processed by Eq. (\ref{eq:Face2Text}).
+Thus, we get four different prompt templates for real and fake labels (see Tab. \ref{tab:tp}).
+An interesting finding according to the results is that an asymmetric setting for real and fake categories ($\{T_0, T_3\}$) achieves the best performance.
+The in-depth analysis is discussed later.